-But one thing for sure, you can’t miss this place because it’s just too beautiful not to visit!
-It got awarded with Blue flag by Foundation for Enviromental Education.
+But one thing is for sure, you can't miss this place because it’s just too beautiful not to visit!
+It was awarded with a Blue flag by the Foundation for Enviromental Education.
 You know I don’t care about this hippie stuff, but it basically means that the beach is nice and clean.
 And that I care about a lot!

 Kato Zakros Beach is facing east so if you are staying the night somewhere nearby, wake up a bit earlier and go watch a picturesque sunrise.